An0nyM0use-00/Text-Twist-Game/README.md

 # 🧩 Text Twist (Python + Pygame)

 A mini word game inspired by the classic **Text Twist**.
-The player is given a set of scrambled letters and must form as many valid words as possible from the dictionary within the time limit.
+The player is given a set of scrambled letters and must form as many valid words as possible from the dictionary.

 ---